bschooled/BigQuery-to-AzureBlob/README.md

 If you received a message from the script that it could not find a linked service for either Blob or BigQuery you will need to take additional steps to continue.

-### a.
-BigQuery Link Service Missing: Create Service Account in GCP and download key
+### BigQuery Link Service Missing: Create Service Account in GCP and download key

 From the Google Cloud Console, open a cloud shell.